John-C-20/John-C-20/README.md

 Hi there!

-I'm a Fullstack Software Engineer.

-Proficient in HTML5, CSS, Ruby, SQL, Ruby on Rails, Javascript, Node.js, React/Redux, Mongoose, MongoDB, Express, Socket.io, Webpack, Babel, Google Analytics
+I'm a Fullstack Software Engineer who is proficient in HTML5, CSS, Ruby, SQL, Ruby on Rails, Javascript, Node.js, React/Redux, Mongoose, MongoDB, Express, Socket.io, Webpack, Babel, Google Analytics and more!

-Experienced with Agile methodologies and Git Workflow.
+I have experience working with teams utilizing Agile methodologies and Git Workflow.

 Currently brushing up on DS&A and learning new technologies though building mini-projects.